forcedotcom/mobile-ui-elements/README.md

 	<force-selector-relatedlist related="{{related}}"></force-selector-relatedlist>
 	```

 11. __force-ui-relatedlist__: force-ui-relatedlist element is an extension of `force-selector-relatedlist` element and renders a list of related records to an sobject record.
+This element should always be a child of `force-ui-app` element to inherit the default styles.

 	Supported attributes include:
     - All attributes of force-selector-relatedlist